-Bots can only do what you program them to do in a specific channel.
-So, someone can’t sign in as a bot and do things that other workspace members can do in Slack.
-Bots also can't be set as Workspace Owners or Admins.
+Bots can only do what you program them to do in a specific channel, so someone can’t sign in as the bot and do things that other members of your workspace can do in Slack.
+Bots can’t be set as workspace owners or admins either.

 Create a bot

-Create a Slack app (if you don't already have one).
+Create a Slack app (if you haven’t already got one).

-Let's dive deeper into the ways that bots can impact your workspace and help things run more efficiently.
+Let’s take a closer look at the ways that bots can impact your workspace and help things run more efficiently.

 👀 Monitor and process channel activity A bot can help monitor and process activity in the public and private channels it’s been invited to, as well as messages sent to it via direct message.

 📝 Post messages and react to members In addition to receiving messages, a bot can also post messages in channels it’s a member of.